zxcvbnius/slate/source/index.md

 server and how long the grant is effective.

 Thus, authenticating a user on our messaging server is a 4 steps process.

+The following description is RESTful by natural, and we do not provide SDK APIs for the following calls.

 1. Obtain a random **nonce** from our messaging server through /1/auth/nonce API.
 This nonce is used to prevent replay attack on our messaging server, should the